Soviet Space Program

 Leadership Era

 Leonid Brezhnev came to power in 1964 following the removal of Nikita Khrushchev.
-His eighteen-year tenure as leader of the Soviet Union was marked by political stability, economic stagnation, and significant developments in the space program.
+His eighteen-year tenure as leader of the Soviet Union was marked by political stability, economic stagnation, and significant developments in the space program that reshaped the historical context of the Cold War.

 Space Achievements